 Glancing through the magazine, what caught my eye was not the Strawberry and Lemon Cake that graced the front cover nor the Hot Fudge Sundae with Caramel Popcorn (although I may try the latter next), but rather these heavenly buttermilk Blueberry Scones.

-I tested the recipe using cold butter and another time with grated frozen butter and I have to say I prefer the frozen butter.
+I tested the recipe using cold butter and another time with grated frozen butter.
+I have to say I much prefer the frozen butter.
 It simply rendered the scones more airy on the inside but both ways were delicious!

 - 2 3/4 cups unbleached all purpose flour